mhurley100/pands-project/README.md

 This project investigates and analyses the Iris data set using python.

 Project plan is as follows:
-1. Research the Iris Dataset listing references to evidence that research.
+1. Research the Iris Dataset listing references to evidence that research
-2. Use python to analyse the Iris data set.
+2. Use python to analyse the Iris data set
-3. Summarise finding using supporting tables and graphics as relevant.
+3. Summarise finding using supporting tables and graphics as relevant
 4. Critical Review of Dataset

 ## Table of Contents: